vipulsonje/vipulsonje/README.md

 ## Helloooo👋

-I am a Student at The University of Texas at Dallas, where I am pursuing a Master of Science in Information Technology and Management.
+I am a graduate student at The University of Texas at Dallas, where I am pursuing a Master of Science in Information Technology and Management.
 My goal is to apply my passion, analytical skills, and data-driven mindset to solve complex business challenges and drive organizational growth.

 I am a data scientist with four years of impactful consulting experience at Deloitte in analyzing data, building predictive models and interactive dashboards.